 The kanji for most places of interest is included in Japan by Rail, but if going off-the-beaten track ask hotel reception or tourist information staff to write down the name of the place you’re heading for, so you can show it to taxi drivers or passers-by when asking for directions.

-A similar app called JED (www.umibouzu.com/jed) is available for Android smartphones.
-Google Translate has free apps for both Android and iPhone and Japanese is one of the 90 languages you can download in advance so not having wi-fi won’t be an issue.
+A similar app called JED is available for Android smartphones.
+Google Translate has free apps for both Android and iPhone and Japanese is one of the 90 languages you can download in advance so not having wi-fi won’t be an issue – you can even point it at Japanese text and it will attempt to translate it to English on-screen.

 A useful online dictionary is jisho.org though some prefer the original version classic.jisho.org.
 There are also various phrasebook apps with useful recorded sound files: try Japanese Phrases & Lessons (free on iTunes, or £6.99 with a much-expanded set of phrases).

-For a list of railway-related words and phrases see p502 in Japan by Rail.
+For a list of railway-related words and phrases see pp500-1 in Japan by Rail.

 Toilets in Japan have an incredible range of functions and sometimes they are only written in Japanese.
-However, don’t worry, this is relatively rare nowadays and even if you do find you are in a toilet with instructions only in Japanese, all you need to do is look on p78 of Japan by Rail as we give all the translations!
-Toilet manufacturers in Japan have used some different symbols but there is now agreement between the various companies to make sure all control panels have the same symbols.
+However, don’t worry, this is relatively rare nowadays!
+Until recently toilet manufacturers in Japan used some different symbols but there is now agreement between the various companies to make sure all control panels have the same symbols.